 If you’re planning on baking bread almost everyday of the week, you’ll have to sacrifice the noise level or go for the Verona model.
 Think about your specific needs or plans for your stand mixer and choose the best option for your kitchen.

-Personally I like the Artisan KitchenAid.
+Personally I like the Artisan KitchenAid at Amazon.
 Call me a traditionalist, this is just the stand mixer I think of when I think of making bread.

 - The 5 Best Dutch Ovens for Baking Breads